 Because chanting “om” during meditation or yoga provides calamity and focus, the om symbol in written format tends to refer to the same.

-In general, “om” or “aum,” whether written or verbal, symbolizes pure consciousness and bliss.
+In general, “om” or “aum,” whether written or verbal, symbolises pure consciousness and bliss.
 Humming “om,” can start opening the third eye and they can gain a stronger connection to the universe.

 2. MANDALA SYMBOL

-To use the mandala symbol during yoga or meditation, simply hang a mandala symbol in front of you while concentrating on it, you could paint your own artwork mala or download our hand-painted mandala when you join our newsletter community.
+To use the mandala symbol during yoga or meditation, simply hang a mandala yoga symbol in front of you while concentrating on it, you could paint your own artwork mala or download our hand-painted mandala.

 If you’ve ever shopped around for adult coloring books, chances are, you’ve seen a mandala.
 Mandalas are very popular in coloring books as they feature a plethora of beautiful, small, and complicated shapes.
 Many are enticed by the beauty of mandalas.
 However, little do some people know, mandalas are quite symbolic.
 “Mandala” translates to “circle” in Sanskrit, which in turn, resembles the universe.
 The mandala also signifies the harmony and unification between your body, mind, and soul.